samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 Icons of your religion are displayed in this facility, which includes a quiet place for worship.

-***Sanctuary Charm.*** After spending a Long Rest in your Bastion, you gain a magical Charm (see “[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) that lasts for 7 days or until you use it.
+***Sanctuary Charm.*** After spending a Long Rest in your Bastion, you gain a magical Charm (see "[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) that lasts for 7 days or until you use it.
 The Charm allows you to cast [Healing Word](/spells/2619143-healing-word) once without expending a spell slot.
 You can’t gain this Charm again while you still have it.

 ***Craft: Sacred Focus.*** When you issue the [Craft](#Craft) order to this facility, you commission the facility’s hireling to craft a [Druidic Focus](/equipment/532-druidic-focus) ([wooden staff](/equipment/530-wooden-staff)) or a [Holy Symbol](/equipment/514-holy-symbol).
 The work takes 7 days and costs no money.
 The item remains in your Bastion until you claim it.